wp-plugins/mendeleyplugin/readme.txt

 <p>There are some reported problems with other plugins that are using the OAuth PHP library like tweetblender: If the other plugin does not check if the library is already loaded (as ours does), initializing the other plugins after wp_mendeley will result in an error message.
 In this case deactivate the other plugin.</p>

+== Upgrade Notice ==

+To upgrade the plugin, just deactivate the plugin, overwrite the plugin directory, and reactivate it - or use the automatic upgrade mechanism in WordPress.

 == Frequently Asked Questions ==

+No FAQ now.

 == Screenshots ==

 == Change log ==

+= 0.6.1 =
+* fixed bug in caching (which prevented the cache from updating)
+* extensive tests on WordPress 3.1.1 and some minor bug fixes

 = 0.6 =
 * added support for Mendeley "groups" and Mendeley "documents" in addition to "collections" and "sharedcollections"